 F. How does the organisation manage risks and performance through robust internal control and strong public financial management?

 Detailed and up to date Constitution.
 Well established reporting to Audit Committee and Overview and Scrutiny Panels in place with good emphasis on member induction and input.
 Risk Management Strategy in place, as well as Strategic and Service Risk Registers.
 Strong emergency response plan and suitable training of key officers on emergency planning scenarios.
 Financial Regulations have recently undergone extensive review to ensure they are suitable and fit-for-purpose.
 Robust financial procedures ensuring probity and openness in making decisions.
 Detailed Medium Term Financial Planning and Financial Monitoring reporting throughout the year.
+Emergency budget agreed for 2020/21 to take into account the impact of the pandemic on Council services.
 Suitable level of expertise within the finance and audit functions.
 External Audit of Annual Financial Report including value for money opinion.
 Risk based internal auditing service/planning, with progress regularly reviewed by the Audit Committee.
-Key strategies and policies in place; Anti-Fraud and Corruption Strategy; Information Governance Policy; Information Asset Register; ICT Security Policy; GDPR Action Plan.
-Good testing of business continuity in light of COVID-19 has demonstrated that the Council can react to working remotely and in very different ways to deliver services to the community.
+Key strategies and policies in place; Anti-Fraud and Corruption Strategy; Information Governance Policy: Information Asset Register; ICT Security Policy; GDPR Action Plan.
+The Council's business continuity arrangements have been extensively tested as a result of the Covid 19 pandemic which has demonstrated that the Council can react to working remotely and in very different ways to deliver services to the community.

 G. How does the organisation implement good practices in transparency, reporting and audit to deliver effective accountability?

 Well established reporting to Cabinet, Audit Committee and Overview and Scrutiny Panels.
 Council website includes published calendar of meetings, including agendas, minutes and key decisions of both members and officers.
 Transparency pages on website gives information on contracts, payments to suppliers, access to information and other useful information.
 Clear decision making protocols and detailed Scheme of Delegation so that accountability for decisions is clear.
 Financial responsibility and accountability understood by senior management and members alike.
 Auditors prepare and present independent Annual Opinion Report, and regular updates on audit plan progress.
 Sound and suitably resourced internal audit service.
 Detailed Medium Term Financial Planning and Financial Monitoring reporting throughout the year.
 Regular financial updates provided by Finance Service to accountable officers.
 Peer review undertaken within last 3 years which provided positive feedback along with recommended actions.
 These have been considered and actioned appropriately.
 Annual Governance Statement reviewed by Audit Committee and external audit.
 New approach to the provision of Internal Audit through the Southern Internal Audit Partnership (hosted by Hampshire County Council) going very well.